DFin/ViT/README.md

 This is roughly the same as mini-ViT.py, but due to the concatenation with the the original input the embedding size is 2ximg_size (2*784=1568) instead.
 To better fit the change of the embedding size the amount of heads is increased to 16 and the dimension is increased to 98 (16*98=1568).
-Additionally the last layer of the transformer feed forward network only has img_size size (784) instead of n_embd to be able to concatenate the input with the output of the transformer blocks.
+Additionally after the transformer block there is an additional linear projection layer with img_size dimension (784) instead of n_embd (1568) to be able to concatenate the input with the output of the transformer blocks.

+Results didnt improve though.

+# mini-ViT_augment.py

+This experiment is using the same architecture as mini-ViT but does additional data augmentation.
+In addtion dataloader doing augmentation with multiple worker is used to keep the GPU busy.

+This reaches a decent 99.3% accuracy.